rwuthric/docker-tutorial/docker/ex3/README.md

 which means the server will bind to `0.0.0.0` which means it binds to all interfaces.
 This will be key in order we can connect to the server from outside a docker container.

 ## Creating and building the Dockerfile
 The `Dockerfile` is essentialy the same as the one from [example 1](../ex1).
-Only difference is we use `echo.py` as python file we want to have isnide our docker image.
+Only difference is we use `echo.py` as python file we want to have inside our docker image.
 The image is built the usual way:
 ```
 docker build -t docker-tutorial/ex3 .
 ```